bmeviauac01/softwarelab1/docs/en/Lab-PowerBI/index.md

 ## Preparation

-When solving tasks, do not forget to follow the[task submission process](../GitHub.md).
+Keep in mind that you are expected to follow the [submission process](../GitHub.md).

-### Create and Download Git Repository
+### Create and check out your Git repository

-1. In Moodle, find the URL of the invitation to the lab and use it to create your own repository.
+1. Create your git repository using the invitation link in Moodle.
+Each lab has a different URL; make sure to use the right one!

-1. Wait until the repository is ready, and then checkout-old out.
+1. Wait for the repository creation to complete, then check out the repository.

-    !!! warning "Password in labs"
+    !!! tip ""
-        In university labs, if the system does not ask for a username and password during the checkout, and the checkout fails, then the system probably tried using a previously memorized username on the machine.
-First, delete the saved login data [see here](../GitHub-credentials.md) and try again.
+        If you are not asked for credentials to log in to GitHub in university computer laboratories when checking out the repository, the operation may fail.
+This is likely due to the machine using someone else's GitHub credentials.
+Delete these credentials first (see [here](../GitHub-credentials.md)), then retry the checkout.

-1. Create a new branch called `solution` and work on it.
+1. Create a new branch with the name `solution` and work on this branch.

-1. Enter your Neptun code in the `neptun.txt` file.
-The file should contain nothing but 6 characters of the Neptun code in a single line.
+1. Open the checked-out folder and type your Neptun code into the `neptun.txt` file.
+There should be a single line with the 6 characters of your Neptun code and nothing else in this file.

-1. Enter your ***@edu.bme.hu email address in the `eduid.txt` file.
+1. Type your ***@edu.bme.hu email address in the `eduid.txt` file.
 Do not include anything else in the file except the email address in a single line.

 ### Free Power BI registration